Can you do Disney World in 3 days?

 - Dawa Bar

 Departure day for you may come on a late flight on your third day or an early morning flight on the fourth day.
+You can always think about waiting in Disney Springs until it’s time for you to return to the airport.

 Either way, your 3-day Walt Disney World has come to a temporary end, but I know you’ll come back soon.